 The Manager is responsible for day-to-day operations including administration of the Company's mortgage portfolio.
-Pursuant to the management agreement, the Manager is entitled to 1% per annum of the gross mortgage investments of the Company, calculated and paid monthly in arrears.
+Pursuant to the management agreement, the Manager is entitled to 1% per annumof the gross mortgage investments of the Company, calculated and paid monthly in arrears.

 Gross mortgage investments are defined as the total mortgage investments of the Company less unearned revenue.
-For the nine month ended September 30, 2020, the Company incurred management fees of \$77,536.
+For the nine months ended September 30, 2021, the Company incurred management fees of \$93,190 (September 30, 2020 - \$77,536)